Connected component labeling

 Figure

-A typical workflow is to first categorise an image into background and foreground regions, which can be represented as a binary image.
-If there are more than one object of interest, cluster of pixels which are spatially connected to each other can be assigned a same pixel value.
-Such clusters in the segmented image can be called as connected components.
+Typically, one first categorise an image into background and foreground regions, which can be represented as a binary image.
+Such clusters in the segmented image are called connected components.
 The relation between two or more pixels is described by its connectivity.
 The next step is a connected components labeling, where spatially connected regions of foreground pixels are assigned (labeled) as being part of one region (object).

 In an image, pixels are ordered in a squared configuration.